video-dev/hls.js/doc/API.md

 (default: standard `XMLHttpRequest`-based URL loader)

 Override standard URL loader by a custom one.
+Use composition and wrap internal implementation which could be exported by `Hls.LoaderXmlHttpRequest`.
 Could be useful for P2P or stubbing (testing).

 Use this, if you want to overwrite both the fragment and the playlist loader.